jessesquires/JSQMessagesViewController/README.md

 }
 ````

-3. Implement the `JSMessagesViewDelegate` protocol
-4. Implement the `JSMessagesViewDataSource` protocol
-5. Implement `- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section` from the [`UITableViewDataSource` protocol](https://developer.apple.com/library/ios/documentation/uikit/reference/UITableViewDataSource_Protocol/Reference/Reference.html).
-6. Present your subclassed ViewController programatically or via StoryBoards.
-Your subclass should be the `rootViewController` of a `UINavigationController`.
+## Questions?

-7. Be a badass [programming-motherfucker](http://programming-motherfucker.com) and read the fucking documentation.
-(Yes, there's documentation!
-[Seriously](http://dailyyeah.com/wp-content/uploads/2008/07/crazy_fat_kid.gif)!)
+1. Be a badass [programming-motherfucker](http://programming-motherfucker.com) and [read](http://thecodinglove.com/post/64679177345/when-i-use-a-lib-without-reading-documentation) the fucking documentation.
+Yes, there's fucking documentation!
+And it is fucking kept up-to-date.
+How fucking sweet is that?
+[Pretty fucking sweet](http://thecodinglove.com/post/45748349769/when-the-library-has-a-very-good-documentation).
-8. See the included demo: **`JSMessagesDemo.xcworkspace`**
-    * Don't forget to run `pod install` before opening the demo!
+2. See the included demo: **`JSMessagesDemo.xcworkspace`**.
+Don't forget to run `pod install` before opening!
+3. Still need help?
+That's ok!
+Just [open a new issue](https://github.com/jessesquires/MessagesTableViewController/issues/new) with your question, and *add the question label*.
+4. **Please do not email me your question if you need help**. *But I really want to email you.
+Why can't I?*
+    * Opening an issue is better for you and the community, because it provides better transparency.
+    * I'm often busy and may not reply in a timely manor.
+    * People using this library and watching this repo may be able to answer your question sooner.
+    * Someone else likely has a similar question and also needs an answer.
+    * Users of this library can search the issues for previously asked questions.

 ## Documentation